qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/supported_data.rst

 DB Manager
 ..........

-QGIS comes with a core plugin named |dbmanager| :sup:`DB Manager`.
+QGIS comes with a core plugin named |dbManager| :sup:`DB Manager`.
 It can be used to load shapefiles and other data formats, and it includes support for schemas.
 See section :ref:`dbmanager` for more information.